-Batching updates with hold
+Batching Updates with hold#

 When working with interactive dashboards and applications in Panel, you might encounter situations where updating multiple components simultaneously causes unnecessary re-renders.
 This is because Panel generally dispatches any change to a parameter immediately.
 This can lead to performance issues and a less responsive user experience because each individual update may trigger re-renders on the frontend.
-The hold
+The hold utility in Panel allows you to batch updates to the frontend, reducing the number of re-renders and improving performance.

 In this guide, we’ll explore how to use hold both as a context manager and as a decorator to optimize your Panel applications.